ttoivonen/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 - User is able to view created/existing team members, phases and tasks (new feature - week 4) [**DONE - week 5**]
 - User is able switch between two menus: (1) activity menu to create and modify the project components; (2) display menu to generate views (e.g. created phases, estimates) (new feature - week 4) [**DONE week 5**]
 - User is able to delete a Project Phase or Task [**DONE week 6**]
-- User is able to generate a Project a display view on estimated hours and financial info (estimated customer costs and profitability for the service provider)
+- User is able to generate a Project a display view on estimated hours and financial info (estimated customer costs and profitability for the service provider) []
   - One view shows total estimated hours and price of the Project [**DONE - week 5**]
-  - One view shows estimated hours, customer costs, internal costs and profitability on project phase level (new feature - week 4) [**DONE week 5**]
+  - One view shows estimated hours, customer costs, internal costs, percentage of total costs and profitability on project phase level (new feature - week 4) [**DONE week 5-7**]
-  - One view shows to the estimated profitability of the project ((total hours x flat rate) – (total hours x team member specific hourly rate))
+  - One view shows to the estimated profitability of the project ((total hours x flat rate) – (total hours x team member specific hourly rate)) [**DONE week 6-7**]
-  - One view shows more detailed hour and cost estimate per Project Phase and percentage of Total price/hours
-- User is able to export the project with its components to a file (new feature - week 5)
+- User is able to export the project with its components to a(n Excel) file (new feature - week 5) [**DONE week 6-7**]

 ### **Environment requirements**